Parking Access Control System: The Best Choice for Any Property

 1. Manual security

-With manual access control, a staff member must be physically present at all times to check access credentials and decide who can enter the parking area.
-Not only are labor costs expensive with this system, but your staff could be spending their time on other more valuable tasks than waiting outside for cars.
+With manual access control, a staff member must always be physically present to check access credentials and decide who can enter the parking area.
+Not only are labor costs expensive with this system, but your staff could spend their time on other more valuable tasks than waiting outside for cars.

 2. RFID smart parking systems

-If you’ve ever opened a hotel room door or used a key fob at the gym, then you’re familiar with RFID technology.
+If you’ve ever opened a hotel room door or used a key fob at the gym, you’re familiar with RFID access control technology.
 You can use RFID keys for a car parking access control system by assigning cards or fobs to authorized people.

 The biggest downside of RFID solutions is that guests and delivery drivers don’t have an assigned key, so they can’t use the parking area or request access to it.